Street Arabs in the Area of Mulberry Street: History and description

-In the late 19th century there were a large number of homeless children in the streets of New York.
-Some of the children who lived in the streets often had families but rather sleep on the street, since they often hadn't space in the tenements.
-In the current photograph, taken in Mulberry Street, there are three children apparently sleeping, near an heated vent at the bottom floor of a tenement.
-The names or occupations of the children are unknown but they were of poor condition like it can be deduced from their poor clothings and from the fact that two of them are barefoot, and sleep one in the top of the other.
-This photograph was taken in daylight and it appears staged by the author, like others similar in nature.
-It nevertheless achieves is purpose to illustrate poverty and homelessness in children.
+In the late 19th century, there were a large number of homeless children on the streets of New York.
+Some of the children who lived in the streets had homes, but preferred to sleep on the street, as their tenements were often too small, unsanitary, or overcrowded.

+In the photograph, three children apparently sleep close to each other near a heated vent at the bottom floor of a tenement on Mulberry Street.
+The names or occupations of the children are unknown, but they seem to be very poor, judging by their clothing and from the fact that two of them are barefoot.
+This photograph was taken in daylight, and, similarly to others, it appears staged by the author.
+It nevertheless achieves his purpose to illustrate poverty and homelessness in children.

-Riis used these images to attract the public interest of the upper classes of New York for the poor conditions of the lower classes and to help them to improve their condition.
+Riis used these images to attract the public interest of the upper classes of New York to the poor conditions of the lower classes and to help them to improve their condition.
 The photographs of poor or homeless children were often particularly poignant and moving to achieve that purpose.